-Martin Brodeur, Jayna Hefford and Martin St. Louis – owners of a combined seven Olympic gold medals – will go into the Hockey Hall of Fame as part of the Class of 2018.
+Martin Brodeur, Jayna Hefford and Martin St. Louis – and their seven Olympic gold medals – are part of the Class of 2018.

 Provincial halls of fame from Vancouver to Corner Brook opened their doors to players, coaches and executives in 2018.